CumulusNetworks/docs/content/cumulus-linux-519/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 Any flow can migrate to any next hop, depending on flow activity and load balance conditions.
 Over time, the flow can get pinned, which is the default setting and behavior.

-When you enable resilient hashing, Cumulus Linux assigns next hops in round robin fashion to a fixed number of buckets.
+When you enable resilient hashing, Cumulus Linux assigns next hops in roundrobin fashion to a fixed number of buckets.
 In this example, there are 12 buckets and four next hops.

 {{< img src = "/images/cumulus-linux/ecmp-reshash-bucket-assignment.png" >}}